-The network of groundwater monitoring wells was sampled to determine groundwater quality at, and in the vicinity of, the Site.
-Groundwater samples were collected from three groundwater monitoring wells located in close proximity to the leading edge of the Franklin Cleaners plume (ASMW-1 through ASMW-3), and four groundwater monitoring wells located downgradient of the leading edge of the plume (ASMW-4 through ASMW-7).
-Note that groundwater monitoring wells ASMW-4 through ASMW-7 act as early warning or "sentinel" wells for a cluster of Village of Rockville Centre public supply wells located downgradient of the treatment system building.
+As per the NYSDEC-approved modified sampling frequency, only three groundwater monitoring wells were sampled during this reporting period.
+These groundwater monitoring wells were sampled to determine groundwater quality at, and in the vicinity of, the Site.
+Groundwater samples were collected from two groundwater monitoring wells located in close proximity to the leading edge of the Franklin Cleaners plume (ASMW-1 and ASMW-2), and one groundwater monitoring well located downgradient of the leading edge of the plume (ASMW-4).
+Note that groundwater monitoring well ASMW-4 acts as an early warning or "sentinel" well for a cluster of Village of Rockville Centre public supply wells located downgradient of the treatment system building.
 The locations of the groundwater monitoring wells are depicted on Figure 3.